ceramicnetwork/docs/docs/reference/accounts/did-session.md

 ## Configuration

-The resources your app needs to write access to must be passed during authorization.
+The resources your app needs write access to must be passed during authorization.
 Resources are an array of Model Stream Ids or Streams Ids.
-Typically you * will just pass resources from `@composedb` libraries as you will already manage your Composites and Models there.
+Typically you will just pass resources from `@composedb` libraries as you will already manage your Composites and Models there.
 For example:

 ```ts